APPLIED RESEARCH DISSERTATION - 2022/3

 For Occupational and Organizational Psychology MSc - MANM383 Research Methods for Applied Psychology For Human Resource Management MSc – MANM382 Methods and Analytics For HR Research

-The applied research dissertation is completed through semesters one and two, and the summer period, with bulk of the work on the dissertation being completed during the summer after semester 2 exams.
+The applied research dissertation is completed through semester two and the summer period, with bulk of the work on the dissertation being completed during the summer after Semester 2 exam period.

-By week 3 in Spring Semester, students must submit first and second choice projects with different supervisors.
+By Week 11 in Semester 1 students must submit their first-choice project ideas and preferred supervisor’s name.
 Students will then be allocated to supervisors.
-Effort will be made to accommodate first choices wherever possible.
+Effort will be made to accommodate first-choices wherever possible.

+Students are advised to arrange their first supervision meeting in Weeks 1 and 2 of Semester 2.
 A total of up to 4 supervision meetings will be available to students.
-It is the student’s responsibility to take advantage of these meetings.
+It is the students’ responsibility to take advantage of these meetings.

-Supervisors may read one complete draft of the dissertation to provide further formative feedback provided that it is submitted at least 2 weeks prior to the submission deadline.
+Supervisors may read one complete draft of the dissertation to provide further formative feedback if it is agreed in advance and submitted at least three weeks prior to the submission deadline.

 |Assessment type||Unit of assessment||Weighting|